mohammad1997izadi/ETH-LSTM/README.md

-the learning rate i considered is 0.001 and model trained for 201 epoch ( last one is just for draw the plot and completion of 200 epochs ) i considered 2 step days sequence to predict 3th day. e.x first and second days data considered to predict 3th day close price.

-at the end i have used FC layer to calculate and give me the 1 dimensional output.
+the learning rate i considered is 0.001 and model trained for 201 epoch ( last one is just for draw the plot and completion of 200 epochs ) i considered 2 step days sequence to predict 3th day. e.x first and second days data considered to predict 3th day close price. it also can save your model parameters, and if it have saved before you can skip training step at the end i have used FC layer to calculate and give me the 1 dimensional output.